 Chapter_17 - EasyLab Advanced [Non-Linear] - Two methods for extracting non-linear parameters and one non-linear modeller.

-You are also warmly invited to join our User's eGroup.
-Upgrades from 15.0/16.0/17.0 are available directly from Bodzio Software via email.
+You are also warmly invited to join our user group: https://groups.io/g/Soundeasy Upgrades from V27 / 28 / 29 are available directly via email.
 Please contact us via email for your own copy.
-Payments options are explained in more details on the User's eGroup site.

-1. John Kreskovsky, is hosting "Music and Design" website with a numbers of references to SoundEasy.
-Please visit: http://www.musicanddesign.com
+1. John Kreskovsky, is hosting "Music and Designn" website with a numbers of references to SoundEasy.
+Please visit: http://musicanddesign.speakerdesign.net/

-4. George Soong is a very active member of our User's Group.
-Please vist his http://augene.blogspot.com/
+4. Georgee Soong is a very active member of our User's Group.
+Please vist his

 Distributors of SoundEasy and BoxCad programs are: